thibmaek/awesome-raspberry-pi/README.md

 * [mqtt-svg-dash](https://github.com/jpmens/mqtt-svg-dash) - Subscribe to MQTT, extract JSON from a message and make lights blink on an SVG page.
 * [mqtt2highcharts](https://github.com/matbor/mqtt2highcharts) - Plotting live numbered data from a subscribed mqtt topic using Highcharts.
 * [node-red-dashboard](https://github.com/node-red/node-red-dashboard) - A dashboard UI for Node-RED.
-* [thingsboard](https://thingsboard.io/) - Device management, data collection, processing and visualization for your IoT projects.

-Other tools that can be used to create Visualization/Dashboards can be found under [Smart Home Integration Software](#smart-home-integration-software)
+Other tools that can be used to create Visualization/Dashboards can be found under [Platforms](#platforms) and [Smart Home Integration Software](#smart-home-integration-software).

 ### Architecture, Convention